 The bottom line is this.
 If you can remove the fuel injectors from your BMW (which for most models is fairly simple), you can clean them just as well as any professional service for under $20.
 Yep, you read that correctly...$20.
 There is absolutely no need to purchase an expensive professional fuel injector cleaning tool if you are a home mechanic servicing your own car.
 Those tools are great for repair shops that clean hundreds of injectors a year, but for the do-it-yourself-er doing just one vehicle they do not make economical sense.

-At the BMW Repair Guide, we use a simple nozzle jet fuel injector cleaner tool to service the port style fuel injectors in all of our older non-turbo vehicles, including our MINI Cooper.
-Note that we said port style fuel injectors and not direct injection; there is unfortunately one limitation to the nozzle jet fuel injector tool – it won’t work on BMW turbocharged engines with direct injection.
-For more information on this, see the “advantages versus disadvantages” discussion at the end of this article.
+At the BMW Repair Guide, we use a simple nozzle jet fuel injector cleaner tool to service the port-style fuel injectors in all of our older non-turbo vehicles, including our MINI Cooper.
+Note that we said port-style fuel injectors and not a direct injection; there is, unfortunately, one limitation to the nozzle jet fuel injector tool - it won't work on BMW turbocharged engines with direct injection.
+For more information on this, see the "advantages versus disadvantages" discussion at the end of this article.

 The nozzle jet fuel injector tool